 Creating opportunities for first-time playwrights of color to develop work and see it produced was something we could commit to immediately.
 So we did.

 So we organized the Theatre Artists of Color Writing Workshop for the attendees who expressed interest.
 The Workshop was taught by Utah’s most produced playwright, Julie Jensen, in November and December of 2017.
-There was much discussion regarding whether a white playwright should teach this workshop - it was unanimously agreed that each potential participant was anxious to learn the craft specifically from Julie.
+There was much discussion regarding whether a white playwright should teach this workshop - it was unanimously agreed by all those who expressed interest that they were anxious to learn the craft specifically from Julie.
 She taught the basics of the craft; the writers wrote; a private showing was held in December of 2017.

-Then we, as a group, decided to continue the Workshop with quarterly meetings, now under the direction of Artistic Director Jerry Rapier, where each playwright enjoys regular opportunities to share work with the group.
+Then we, as a group, decided to continue the Workshop with quarterly meetings, now under the direction of Artistic Director Jerry Rapier, providing regular opportunities for each member to share work with the group.

-The members of the Theatre Artists of Color Writing Workshop are Tatiana Christian, Chris Curtlett, Olivia Custodio, Dee-Dee Darby-Duffin, Bijan Hosseini, Tito Livas, Iris Salazar and Darryl Stamp.
+The Theatre Artists of Color Writing Workshop is Tatiana Christian, Chris Curtlett, Dee-Dee Darby-Duffin, Bijan Hosseini, Tito Livas, Brandan Ngo, Iris Salazar, and Darryl Stamp.

-Alumni: Emilio Casillas, Shane Mozaffari and Peihui Wu.
+Alumni: Emilio Casillas, Olivia Custodio, Shane Mozaffari, and Peihui Wu.